 Our vehicles are designed to carry up to 13 passengers on individual leather captains’ seats, and groups range from 8-13 passengers.
 This tour can also be operated as a private charter for groups from 2-13 passengers for an additional cost.

 Our guides have many years of experience in leading tours throughout North America.
 Their knowledge and enthusiasm will ensure that everyone gets the most from each destination.

-The hotel in Sedona will be 3-4 stars.
-The accommodation has been chosen to give passengers the best access to the Sedona area.
+The hotels will be 3-4 stars.
+The accommodation has been chosen to give passengers the best access to the surrounding area.
 For those traveling alone there single occupancy rates available.

 This tour offers a wide range of walking opportunities, which require a reasonable level of fitness mostly due to possible elevation changes.
 The level of activity can be suited to and catered for almost all levels of fitness.
 It is not an activity holiday, just an active holiday.

 It is imperative that you have both a dental and medical check-up and we recommend that you ensure your Tetanus inoculations are up to date.
 Our drivers and guides are first aid qualified and a comprehensive medical kit is carried at all times.

 It is a good idea to bring broken in hiking/walking shoes.
 It is wise to have a light but waterproof rain jacket and a fleece or good sweater for nights and mornings.
 A hat and a good daypack are important.
 Overall the tour is very casual but there will be the opportunity for smart, casual dress at dinner on a few nights.

 Individual luggage must be kept to a maximum of one piece of luggage less than 50 pounds or one daypack less than or equal to 40 litres.
 It is recommended to travel with a small day pack for easy access to camera, sun block, and clothing.
 It is recommended to plan ahead and arrange to store bulky items pre-tour.
 We advise our clients to pack as lightly as possible.